What is Event Management?

 Event management is the fastest developing industry in India.
 Rapidly growing leaps and bounds every year.
 The types of events are important for any soon-to-be event manager.
 Yet, it is vital to understand what goes into the planning and execution of an event.

-Whether you are just organising a friend’s wedding or producing a multi-national product launch.
+Whether you are just organizing a friend’s wedding or producing a multi-national product launch.
 There are certain essential tasks;

 Understanding the client’s aim is very important.
 What is the purpose of the event?
 What experience do we want people to have?
 Planning any event is impossible without clear objectives.